openxthinking/bullet-docs/docs/update.md

 #### step 3.
 After you add an updated theme
 1. Customize your theme by using the theme editor.
 1. `Uninstall` any apps that add code to a theme, and then re-install them from the [Shopify App Store](https://apps.shopify.com/?ref=openthinking1).
-If you're not sure whether an app needs to be re-installed, then contact the app developer for support.
+If you're unsure whether an app needs to be re-installed, contact the app developer for support.
 To contact the app developer, find the app on the [Apps page](https://shopify.com/admin/apps?ref=openthinking1) of your `Shopify admin`, and then click `Get support`.

 ## External links